 The Advantages of Laser Marking

 Laser marking is one of many laser processes, and each has been invented, and subsequently widely adopted, with a unique array of benefits.
-While all processes work in a similar way, using a laser beam, this laser beam can be manipulated in multiple ways so as to achieve varied desired effects.
+While all processes work similarly, using a laser beam, this laser beam can be manipulated in multiple ways to achieve varied desired effects.

-We were keen to lay out in more detail the advantages of laser marking, for which there are many.
+We were keen to layout in more detail the advantages of marking with lasers, for which there are many.
 Read on below to find out why you should be using this process and also how it works!

 The benefits of laser marking